kubeflow/community/KUBEFLOW-STEERING-COMMITTEE.md

 1. Receive and handle reports about code of conduct violations and maintain confidentiality.
 1. Act as the final escalation point and arbitrator for any disputes, issues, clarifications, or escalations within the project scope.

-## Delegated authority

-KSC may choose to delegate its authority to other committees as-needed.

-The committee currently recognizes this delegated authority for [To be set up]:

--  Technical guidance is delegated to the [Technical Oversight Committee](https://github.com/kubeflow/community/blob/master/proposals/TECH-OVERSIGHT-COMMITTEE.md).
--  Trademark guidance and execution of the conformance program is delegated to the [Conformance Committee](https://github.com/kubeflow/community/blob/master/proposals/CONFORMANCE-COMMITTEE.md).

 ## Committee Meetings

 KSC currently meets at least bi-weekly, or as-needed.
 Meetings are open to the public and held online, unless they pertain to sensitive or privileged matters.
 Examples of such matters are: